Chemotherapy has many common side effects.

 Talk with your health care provider about your concerns.

-Your provider may be able to suggest a hospital social worker, patient navigator, psychologist or support group to help ease anxiety related to chemotherapy (or breast cancer).
+Your provider may be able to suggest a hospital social worker, patient navigator, psychologist or support group to help ease anxiety related to chemotherapy (or having breast cancer).

 Learn more about support groups.